 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-I think one of the products that the community does great, he didn't mention was the maktaaq sausage.
-That is wonderful, wonderful meat that I've eaten before.
-A lot of good meals, I have had in Sanikiluaq.
-Either through Nunavut Development Corporation or through our Fisheries Diversification Program, those opportunities are available.
-I would encourage the community economic development officer to take initiatives in terms of looking with avenue to take out of the wonderful wildlife that Sanikiluaq has to offer to the rest of the world, and if you have never eaten over there, you have to try it.
+I think one of the products that the community does great that he didn't mention is the maktaaq sausage.
+That is wonderful meat that I have eaten before and a lot of good meals I've had in Sanikiluaq.
+Those opportunities are available either through the Nunavut Development Corporation or through our Fisheries Diversification Program.

+I would encourage the community economic development officer to take initiatives in terms of looking for which avenue to take out of the wonderful wildlife that Sanikiluaq has to offer to the rest of the world.
+If you have never eaten over there, you have to try it.
 Everything tastes really good in Sanikiluaq.
 Thank you, Mr. Speaker.